 Emerging Writer Member Profile

 A regular reader at and a big fan of the Irish Writers Centre bi-monthly Taking the Mic.
 Pushcart Prize nominee.
-Looking for a publisher for my recently completed novel.
+Crowdfunding on Unbound.com to publish Dolly Considine's Hotel - my recently completed novel.
 Interested in supporting other LGBTQI+ writers.

 Summer of Unrequited Love: A story about Cathal McClean’s name